Waterdown, Ontario: Ebenezer Griffin – the founder of Waterdown

-The name "Waterdown"
+Waterdown name

 A local story credits Ebenezer Griffin with giving Waterdown its name.
-A prohibitionist, Griffin did not approve of the vast quantities of alcohol being consumed during the Victorian Age, including the whiskey used to christen new mills.
-During the christening of one of Griffin's mills the carpenter called out for its name and someone in the crowd called out "Hey Ebenezer, throw that water down."
-The carpenter heard the name "Waterdown" and it was given to the mill and soon adopted by the emerging village.
+A prohibitionist, Griffin disapproved of the vast quantities of alcohol being consumed during the Victorian Age, including the whiskey used to christen new mills.
+During the christening of one of Griffin's mills, the carpenter called out for its name, and someone in the crowd called out, "Hey Ebenezer, throw that water down."
+The carpenter heard the name "Waterdown," and it was given to the mill and soon adopted by the emerging village.

-A secondary story with a more plausible reality exists from the early pioneers of this area naming Waterdown after Waterdown Forest in the UK.
-This area was a military encampment area that existed in 1782 that extends from Tunbridge Wells in Kent in the north-west and Frant in Sussex.
-Many of the small towns and hamlets around Waterdown have been named after the same named throughout the UK.
+A secondary story with a more plausible reality exists from the early pioneers of this area, naming Waterdown after Waterdown Forest in the UK.
+This area was a military encampment area that existed in 1782, extending from Tunbridge Wells in Kent in the north-west and Frant in Sussex.
+Many of the small towns and hamlets around Waterdown have been named after the exact named locations throughout the UK.